Manfred von Richthofen: Early life

 Richthofen was born in Kleinburg, near Breslau, Lower Silesia (now part of the city of Wrocław, Poland), on 2 May 1892 into a prominent Prussian aristocratic family.
-His father was Major Albrecht Philipp Karl Julius Freiherr von Richthofen and his mother was Kunigunde von Schickfuss und Neudorff.
-He had an elder sister, Ilse, and two younger brothers.
+His father was Major Albrecht Philipp Karl Julius Freiherr von Richthofen, and his mother was Kunigunde von Schickfuss und Neudorff.
+He had an elder sister, Ilse, and two younger brothers, of which, Lothar von Richthofen became a fellow fighting ace, and his other brother, Bolko von Richthofen, went on to marry and name his son after Manfred.

 When he was four years old, Manfred moved with his family to nearby Schweidnitz (now Świdnica, Poland).
 He enjoyed riding horses and hunting.
-He also was fond of gymnastics; he excelled at parallel bars and won a number of awards at school.
-He and his brothers, Lothar and Bolko, (Note: Not to be confused with Bolko von Richthofen the archaeologist, a distant cousin) hunted wild boar, elk, birds, and deer.
+He was also fond of gymnastics; he excelled at parallel bars and won a number of awards at school.
+His brothers, Lothar and Bolko, (Note: Not to be confused with Bolko von Richthofen the archaeologist, a distant cousin), and he hunted wild boar, elk, birds, and deer.

-After being educated at home, he attended a school at Schweidnitz for a year before beginning cadet training at the Wahlstatt (now Legnickie Pole, Poland) military school when he was 11.
-After completing cadet training at the Groß-Lichterfelde Preußische Hauptkadettenanstalt in 1909, he joined an Uhlan cavalry unit, the Ulanen-Regiment Kaiser Alexander der III. von Russland (1.
+After being educated at home, he attended a school at Schweidnitz for a year before beginning cadet training at the Wahlstatt (now Legnickie Pole, Poland) military school in 1903 when he was 11.
+After completing cadet training in Wahlstaat in 1909, he transferred to the Groß-Lichterfelde Preußische Hauptkadettenanstalt for the next two years.
+He joined an Uhlan cavalry unit, the Ulanen-Regiment Kaiser Alexander der III. von Russland (1.
 Westpreußisches) Nr.
-1 ("1st Emperor Alexander III of Russia Uhlan Regiment (1st West Prussian)") and was assigned to the regiment's 3.
-Eskadron ("No. 3 Squadron").
+1 ("1st Emperor Alexander III of Russia Uhlan Regiment (1st West Prussian)") in Militsch on 27 April 1911 as an officer candidate (Fahnenjunker) and, after having been commissioned in November 1912, was assigned to the regiment's 3.
+Eskadron ("No. 3 Squadron") in Ostrowo.